-Thanks to the support of people like you, Scott has been able to access Schurig Center’s services, which have helped him rebuild his abilities and re-engage in life with new meaning after multiple brain injuries.
+Thanks to the support of people like you, veteran and former police officer Scott has been able to rebuild his abilities after multiple brain injuries.

 At age eight, Scott suffered his first brain injury when the car he was riding in was struck by a drunk driver.
 Both of his parents and the other passengers were killed.
 Scott’s injuries were also so severe that he spent eleven months in the hospital.